-The 5 biggest trading partners for Chile during 2021 was a diversified subset of countries: mainland China, United States of America, Japan, South Korea and Brazil.
-Collectively, that cohort of leading importers accounted for almost three-quarters (72.7%) of Chile’s total exports.
+The 5 best customers for Chile during 2023 comprise a diversified subset of countries: mainland China, United States of America, Japan, South Korea and Brazil.
+Collectively, that cohort of leading importers approached three-quarters (71.5%) of Chile’s total exports.

-Applying a continental lens, 57.3% of Chile’s exports by value were delivered to Asian countries while 19.4% were sold to importers in North America.
-Chile shipped another 11.3% worth of goods to Europe ahead of the 11% supplied to Latin America excluding Mexico but including the Caribbean.
+Applying a continental lens, well over half (56.3%) of Chile’s exports by value was delivered to Asian countries while 19.8% was sold to importers in North America.
+Chile shipped another 12.2% worth of products to fellow members of Latin America excluding Mexico but including the Caribbean.

 Chile’s Top Trading Partners